Active School Travel

 Nanaimo's Drive to 5+ Toolkit

 School Safety Patrol

 BCAA includes a number of resources on their websites to start a Student Leadership & School Safety Program at your School.

-The City of Nanaimo does not offer cycling skill courses through Parks & Rec; however, there are a number of cycling groups in town to explore and online resources to teach your children about pedestrian and cycling road safety.
+The City of Nanaimo is excited to announce that a 'Street-Smarts - Commuter Cycling Skills' course has been added to the 2019 Spring/Summer Activity Guide for youth aged 6-13.
+There are also a number of cycling groups in town to explore and online resources to teach your children about pedestrian and cycling road safety.

 If your school is interested in developing a plan to promote Active Routes to School, please contact: